charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 ---
 layout: post
 title: "SCOTUS has Outgrown the Senate"
-image: "/assets/images/votes-seats-thumb.png"
+image: "/assets/images/court-thumb.png"
 description: "The Senate is America's aristocracy.
 The judges they choose will always undervalue civil rights."
 ---

 America's founders created the House of Representatives to give the people a voice in the federal government.
 Seats in the House are allocated proportionally, and representatives are elected frequently to ensure accountability to the electorate.
 That said, the founders showed little confidence in the House's ability to govern responsibly.
-Madison wrote in the Federalist [#62](http://www.constitution.org/fed/federa62.htm) that such a body would be unstable due to the electorate's "sudden and violent passions."
+Madison wrote in the [Federalist #62](http://www.constitution.org/fed/federa62.htm) that such a body would be unstable due to the electorate's "sudden and violent passions."

 The Senate was presented as a stabilizing force.
 Unlike representatives, senators were to be professional politicians, insulated from the electorate by indirect[^1] and infrequent elections.
 More than one founder considered that the Senate might resemble a hereditary aristocracy.
 [Dickinson](https://en.wikipedia.org/wiki/John_Dickinson) suggested that senators be "[distinguished for their rank in life and their weight of property](https://en.wikipedia.org/wiki/History_of_the_United_States_Senate#cite_note-3)."
-Madison wrote in Federalist [#63](http://www.constitution.org/fed/federa63.htm) that, because the Senate couldn't enact laws on its own, at least it would not become a *tyrannical* aristocracy.
+Madison wrote in [Federalist #63](http://www.constitution.org/fed/federa63.htm) that, because the Senate couldn't enact laws on its own, at least it would not become a *tyrannical* aristocracy.

 [^1]: Senators have been directly elected since the 17th Amendment in 1913.
 They are still insulated from electorate by six-year terms.
 In fact, senators now serve [longer](https://www.ifweassume.com/2015/01/how-long-do-senators-actually-serve.html) on average than they did before the 17th Amendment.